ericsolberg/sapwebide-docker/README.md

 There will be a lot of console output as the image is built, including some warning messages and various messages in red.
 You should be able to ignore these as long as the image builds successfully.
 It may take some time to download all of the components the first time, but if you rebuild the image it will usually be faster as Docker caches interim steps.
 The final line of output should be similar to:

     Successfully built <container id>
-You've succesfully built the container and it is ready to run!
+You've successfully built the container and it is ready to run!
 ## Run the Container
 If you're continuing from the step above, you should still be running in Boot2Docker.
 If you've come back in, be sure to launch Boot2Docker first.
 From the Boot2Docker console, type: